 CU Learning TRAXX are offered with a variety of registration options.
 While each track is designed with a specific audience in mind, credit union professionals of every level and discipline will find them valuable.

-Register now for the Financial Strategy: Riding the Wave of Economic Opportunity track for full access to all six sessions in this track.
-All registration options include access to live sessions and on-demand access to post-session recordings, so you can learn at your own pace and at a time that’s convenient for you!
-During live sessions you’ll also have the opportunity to network with credit union peers and interact with industry experts.
+Register now for the Financial Strategy: Riding the Wave of Economic Opportunity track for full access to all five sessions in this track.
+All registration options include access to post-session recordings, so you can learn at your own pace and at a time that’s convenient for you!

 Information about additional registration options can be found here, including all access passes, session bundle options, and track bundle options.